 Men’s fashion influencers

-Men’s wear brands need to take advantage of social media and influencers.
+Men’s wear brands need to take advantage of Social Media Marketing for Retail Stores and influencers.
 They are still behind when it comes to actively posting content on their social media pages.

 Many brands are also collaborating with influencers but they have a different approach.
 While women’s wear brands tend to collaborate with micro-influencers, men’s wear brands mainly collaborate with athletes, singers, actors because they have a stronger impact on the audience.
 Another problem faced by retailers is the lack of fashion YouTubers in the men’s category and that is why they have to resort to actors and athletes etc for promotions.